suncoast-devs/handbook/tools/asking-questions.md

 # How to Ask Questions

-First, it should be stated that there are no _bad_ questions, only gaps in knowledge you're looking to fill.tool
+First, it should be stated that there are no _bad_ questions, only gaps in knowledge you're looking to fill.

 ### Tips